diegoib/de-zoomcamp/1_intro/notes_1.md

       ```
       - A popup window will appear and ask you to authenticate the local cli into the google cloud platform account.
 This is an OAuth authentication, but there are other ways to authenticate (for example for when you are in a virtual machine that does not have a web browser).

-Next, let's do some more step to prepare for the 2 resources we are going to create later in GCP:
+Next, let's do some more steps to prepare for the 2 resources we are going to create later in GCP:

 - Google Cloud Storage (GCS): Data Lake.
 It is like a bucket in our GCP environment
   1. Let's add more permissions for the service account.
 Go to *IAM & Admin > IAM*, select the service that we created in the previous step, and click on the pencil on the rigth.
 In the real world, we would not use the predefine roles, but customize them to have the permissions just to the buckets, tools the service is going to interact with.
 Normally, in *Production*, companies have one service for Terraform with admin roles, and other services with restricted roles for the pipelines, web services...